Mark Van Zant

 Life can be hard, on each of us.
 It is full of unexpected twists and turns.
 It moves us in and out of light and dark places.
 The struggles present themselves in our intimate relationships, career, family, faith, and within ourselves.

-My practice being focused on working with men, I know first hand about dealing with the challenges that men face.
+My practice being focused on working with men, teen (15+ years old) and adult, I know first hand about dealing with the challenges that men face.
 The unexpected bends in the journey of life.
 Just one example, is how my career hit various snags.

 Prior to counseling, I earned an undergraduate degree in Actuarial Science, from Georgia State University.
 Upon graduating the lack of jobs made it tough to break into the field.
 As such, I went to work in the corporate and consulting world.
 I led departments and projects in outsourcing, off-shoring, and process improvement.
 I paid my dues and climbed the proverbial corporate ladder.